Vonage/vivid-3/docs/conventions/readme.md

 You should use kebab case for attribute names.
 Alternatively, you can use one of the following:

-- `heading` - for the head or main ext with HTML heading tag
+- `headline` - for the headline or main text in the component.
-- `headline` - for the head or main text in the component.
+- `subheading` - for the subheading in the component.
-- `sub-title` - for the sub text in the component.
+- `subtitle` - for the subtitle in the component.
+- `heading` represent a level of section headings
 - `text` - for the text in the component.
 - `label` - for the label in the component.